-We break down the Owyhee into three sections: Upper Owyhee, Middle Owyhee, and Lower Owyhee.
+We break the Owyhee into three sections: Upper Owyhee, Middle Owyhee, and Lower Owyhee.

 The Middle Owyhee

-The Middle Owyhee is from Three Forks to Rome, an impressive and wild section!
-This can be some of the most exciting wilderness rafting in Oregon!
-Rapids like Ledge and Halfmile are exciting highlights in this section.
-Widowmaker rapid is a challenging class V obstacle in this canyon.
-Depending on water levels guides may line boats or run them through without passengers.
-In addition to all the whitewater, there is also great hiking to extraordinary vistas, Native American petroglyphs and great side canyons to explore.
-A great run through Ledge or the afternoon song of the canyon wren on a quiet bench can be a highlight of the day.
-Looking out over miles of open country really gives you a feeling for what one guest called the “awesome vastness” of this country.
-Bring an adventurous spirit and be ready for a great time!
+The Middle Owyhee flows from Three Forks to Rome, an impressive and wild stretch of river that makes up some of the most exciting wilderness rafting in Oregon.
+Rapids like Ledge and Halfmile are always highlights of the Middle section, along with Widowmaker, a challenging class V obstacle that guides may have to line or run without passengers depending on water levels.
+In addition to the exciting whitewater, there are great hiking opportunities to Native American petroglyphs, historic cabins, and beautiful, tight-walled canyons to explore.
+Canyon wrens sing their spring songs and Bighorn sheep wander the rocky canyon.
+Looking out over miles of open country from the rim really gives you a feeling for what one guest called the “awesome vastness” of this landscape.